-Interest income on mortgage loans receivable is recognized over time using the interest method.
+Interest income on mortgage loans receivable will be recognized over time using the interest method.
 Interest is accrued when earned in accordance with the terms of the loan agreement.
-Interest income is recognized to the extent paid or if the analysis performed on the related receivables supports the collectability of the interest receivable.
 A loan is placed on nonaccrual when the future collectability of interest and principal is not expected, unless, in the determination of the Managing Member, the principal and interest on the loan are well collateralized and in the process of collection.
-When classified as nonaccrual, the future accrual of interest is suspended.
+When classified as nonaccrual, the future accrual of interest is suspended and previously accrued interest in the period placed on nonaccrual is reversed unless management is confident in its ultimate recovery.
 Payments of contractual interest are recognized as income only to the extent that full recovery of the principal balance of the loan is reasonably certain.